ostis-ai/sc-machine/docs/sc-memory/api/cpp/guides/implementing_agent_guide.md

 *];;
 ```

 In addition to agents that initiate actions themselves and then interpret these actions, there is a need to implement agents that interpret actions initiated by other agents.
-For this class of agents, it is much easier to create a initial initiation condition in the knowledge base.
+For this class of agents, it is much easier to create a initial initiation construction in the knowledge base.

 ---